-I know this from experience: Dublin has been my home for the last 12 years!
+How do I know this?
+From experience: Dublin has been my home for the last 13 years!

-This is the itinerary I recommend for a city break in Dublin with tips on what in Dublin in 1 day and two days, plus suggestions and resources for additional time in the city.
+This is the Dublin itinerary I recommend for a city break with tips on what in Dublin in 1 day and two days, plus suggestions and resources for additional time in the city.